parse-community/Parse-SDK-iOS-OSX/README.md

    github "parse-community/Parse-SDK-iOS-OSX"
    ```
    Run `carthage update`, and you should now have the latest version of Parse SDK in your Carthage folder.

+   This will also compile the ParseTwitterUtils, ParseFacebookUtilsV4 as well as ParseUI frameworks.

  - **Compiling for yourself**